Deep Neural Newsvendor: Theoretical Guarantees: Non-Asymptotic Excess Risk Bounds

-where $a\vee b=\max\{a,b\}$. \end{proposition}
+where $a\vee b:=\max\{a,b\}$. \end{proposition}

 As opposed to Theorem \ref{thm:stochastic_error}, Proposition \ref{prop:approximation_error} demonstrates that the approximation error bound is decreasing in the network complexity (measured by its width $\mathcal{W}$ and depth $\mathcal{D}$ via $N$ and $M$).
 This observation is quite intuitive since a network with a larger width or depth has greater approximation power.
 Therefore, a careful network structure design is necessary to strike a balance between the stochastic and approximation errors since the excess risk is a sum of them, as shown in Lemma \ref{lemma:risk_decomposition}.
 Moreover, the feature dimension $p$ also affects the approximation error, and the approximation to the target function becomes tougher if the number of covariates grows.
-Finally, the smoothness parameter $\beta$ influences the convergence rate as a function of the network complexity because ReLU neural networks essentially use piecewise linear functions to approximate the target function.
+Finally, the smoothness parameter $\beta$ influences the approximation error because ReLU neural networks essentially use piecewise linear functions to approximate the target function.

-Consequently, to achieve an optimal convergence rate of excess risk bound in the sample size, we can balance the two errors in Theorem \ref{thm:stochastic_error} and Proposition \ref{prop:approximation_error} by appropriately relating $M$, $N$, or both, to the sample size $n$.
-Using any of those approaches can result in the same optimal convergence rate but would incur different total numbers of parameters $\mathcal{S}$.
-Indeed, the network size is given by $\mathcal{S}=\sum_{i=0}^{\mathcal{D}}w_{i+1}(w_i+1)$, which grows linearly in the depth $\mathcal{D}$ and quadratically in the width $\mathcal{W}$.
-To achieve the same optimal rate, it thus requires fewer tuning parameters to let the network depth, other than the width, grow with the sample size.
-Therefore, we design a DNN with a fixed width to achieve an excess risk bound as follows.
+{Although the network depth and width can vary by tuning the free parameters $N$ and $M$, we always treat the uniform upper bound $\mathcal{B}$ for the network mappings as a fixed positive constant.
+This can be enforced by truncating the network output to ensure that $\|f_\phi\|_\infty\leq\mathcal{B}$, even as the network size grows.
+Technically, this truncation can be implemented using the following composite ReLU operations: $y=-\max\{\mathcal{B}-\max\{x,0\},0\}+\max\{\mathcal{B}-\max\{-x,0\},0\}$, which ensures that for any $x\in\mathbb{R}$, the output $y$ is constrained within $[-\mathcal{B},\mathcal{B}]$.} {Consequently, to achieve an optimal convergence rate of the excess risk bound in the sample size, we can balance the two errors in Theorem \ref{thm:stochastic_error} and Proposition \ref{prop:approximation_error} by appropriately relating $M$, $N$, or both, to the sample size $n$.
+Using any of these approaches can result in the same optimal convergence rate but would incur different total numbers of parameters in the network.}